cooper/wikifier/doc/configuration.md

 This document describes all of the available configuration options.
 The options are categorized by the lowest-level wikifier interface at which they are used.
-Some are required for the generation of a single page, others for the operation of a full wiki, and others yet for the operation of a wiki server.
+Some are required for the generation of a single page, others for the operation of a full wiki, and others yet for the operation of a wikiserver.

 * [Configuration](#configuration)
     * [Configuration files](#configuration-files)